circlefin/malachite/specs/english/proofs_scheduling.md

 to produce and propose a **full block**, i.e., a block containing transactions.

-But if the proposer of height `H` is **not able** to produce or retrieve the full expected set of proofs, then it is forced to produce a **empty block**, i.e., a block without transactions, with an empty **proofs** field.
+But if the proposer of height `H` is **not able** to produce or retrieve the full expected set of proofs, then it is forced to produce an **empty block**, i.e., a block without transactions, with an empty **proofs** field.
 Notice that the proposer does not include any proof on the block if it has only _part_ of the proofs expected to be included in that block.